Diversity, Equity and Inclusion

-Committed to systemic change
+Committed to change

-Building an inclusive workplace
+Building an inclusive workforce

-- Karen Ashley, VP, Chief DEI Officer
+- Karen Ashley, VP, Chief DEI Officer at Providence

 Working toward health equity for all